Staff Disciplinary Practices

 Dishonesty—providing false, fraudulent or inaccurate information in the course of conducting business, on university documents or during university investigations, audits or complaint processes; making bad faith allegations of wrongdoing, including allegations that are knowingly false, capricious, maliciously motivated or made with reckless disregard for facts.

 Drugs and alcohol—inappropriate use or unlawful manufacture, distribution or possession of controlled substances; abuse or misuse of prescribed medication; being under the influence of drugs or alcohol during work hours (the university has the right to take reasonable steps to determine if an employee is working under the influence, including requiring non-invasive testing).
-Employees with a substance abuse problem are urged to discuss the issue with their supervisor and seek confidential assistance from the Center for Work and Family Life.
+Employees with a substance abuse problem are urged to discuss the issue with their supervisor and seek confidential assistance from the Center for Family & Work Life.
 See USC Drug-Free.

 Electronic resources—use of university computing and/or electronic resources to transmit intimidating, harassing, or threatening electronic communication and/or forging electronic communication; unauthorized use of email including unsolicited, junk, chain or unauthorized mass mailings; advertising by external agencies on university websites (except for appropriate acknowledgment of corporate sponsorships); promoting or executing commercial or for-profit endeavors on university webpages; distribution or reproduction, in any digital form, of copyrighted music, video, or other multimedia content without the express written permission of the material’s rightful owner; reproduction of copyrighted materials, trademarks, or other protected material in any digital form without express written permission from the material’s owner; distribution, duplication or use of copyrighted software without appropriate licensing agreements or use of software inconsistent with licensing.
 See the Information Technology section of the policy site.
 The university recognizes that in some circumstances an employee may have the right to use the university email system to engage in activities under Section 7 of the National Labor Relations Act (NLRA).